oysnet/czagenda-api/docs/rest.rst

 	* read group : rg

-Special values for grantTo to grant to all users or all groups are /user/all and /group/all.
+Special values for grantTo to grant privileges to all users or to all groups are /user/all and /group/all.

 For example, to grant write privilege to group /group/my-group on an event document